 Teaching & Outreach

 As an educator, I am constantly reminded how essential it is to share resources with fellow teachers.
-Below is a list of education resources and activities I have found quite useful.
+If you would like copies of any of the labs or lectures I have developed, please contact me.
+I’m more than happy to share!
+Below is a list of educational resources and activities I have found quite useful.

 - Nature article on active learning in the science classroom